These car cleaning tips will get your car looking new again. Or at least new-ish.

 Tires and Wheels Need Attention Too

 If I don’t have it on hand?
-I use some toilet cleaner and baking soda; make sure the toilet cleaner has hydrochloric acid – such as The Works.
+I use some toilet cleaner and baking soda; make sure the toilet cleaner has hydrochloric acid – such as The Works ($14.90 on Amazon).
 Use a brush and be sure to wear rubber gloves to save your skin from the harsh chemicals.
 Just do a small area with the toilet cleaner, and then spray the area you just cleaned with a baking soda/water solution.
 You should only do a few seconds of cleaning, followed by a neutralizing spray.

 Now Keep It Clean(er)

+After going through all that trouble to follow these car cleaning tips, keeping your vehicle neat becomes top priority.
 If you’re like me, you have a house full of Tupperware.
 Put the extra cereal container in your cupboard to good use and use it in the car!
 Really!
 It makes a great upright garbage can (and can be closed if you have a smelly bit of rubbish like a diaper or old banana peel).

 Just like all of the things we own, preventative maintenance and care goes a long way in saving time and money.
 Plus, it’s better for the structural and operational integrity of your car.
 Just take a few minutes even once per week to “swamp out” and maybe even run a vacuum over the surfaces!